WellsJhones/project-app/README.md

 - **`handleKeyPress`**: Triggers the search function when the Enter key is pressed.
 - **`search`**: Function to fetch and display weather data based on the input city name.

-Here's a README text for your weather search app:

 ---